 - iii.
 Agricultural activities and structures in operation at the time of adoption of the ordinance codified in this chapter that are affecting wetlands associated with riparian corridors shall be regulated through CMC Chapter 16.61. - d.
 The removal or eradication of noxious weeds so designated in Title 8 of this code or other exotic nuisance plants including nonnative blackberries; provided, that ground disturbing heavy machinery (scraping, ripping, etc.,) is not used.
 Cutting, mowing, and ground disturbance with hand tools is allowed. - e.
 Site investigative work necessary for land use application submittals such as surveys, soil logs, and percolation tests. - f.
 Emergency clearing to abate immediate danger to persons or property.
 For emergency clearing of hazard trees, remove only that portion of the hazard tree as necessary to remediate the hazard. - g.
 Clearing necessary for the emergency repair of utility or public facilities.
 Notification of emergency work that causes substantial degradation to functions and values must be reported in a timely manner. - h.
-Clearing for operation, maintenance, or repair of existing utilities or public facilities that does not further increase the impact to, or encroach further within, the wetland or wetland buffer. - Clearing, as minimally necessary, for placement of fencing, private wells, septic systems, or individual lot sewer, water, electrical, or utility connections in wetland buffers, where practical alternatives do not exist. - Clearing, as minimally necessary, for stream bank restoration, for native replanting, or enhancements in wetlands and wetland buffers. - k.
+Clearing for operation, maintenance, or repair of existing utilities or public facilities that does not further increase the impact to, or encroach further within, the wetland or wetland buffer. - i.
+Clearing, as minimally necessary, for placement of fencing, private wells, septic systems, or individual lot sewer, water, electrical, or utility connections in wetland buffers, where practical alternatives do not exist. - j.
+Clearing, as minimally necessary, for stream bank restoration, for native replanting, or enhancements in wetlands and wetland buffers. - k.
 Clearing, as minimally necessary, for soil, water, vegetation, and resource conservation projects having received an environmental permit from a public agency in wetlands and wetland buffers. - I. Clearing, as minimally necessary, for creating a four-foot or narrower path using natural, wood-based, or vegetated pervious surfacing in wetlands and wetland buffers. - m.
 Land disturbance in wetlands and wetland buffers cumulatively less than five cubic yards in volume and three hundred square feet in area; provided, that the wetland hydroperiod is not significantly affected. - 2.
 Exempted Wetlands.
 This chapter shall not apply to the following wetlands: - Small.
-Isolated Category III wetlands less than two thousand five hundred square feet in area, and isolated Category IV wetlands less than four thousand three hundred fifty square feet in area; - Artificial.
+Isolated Category III wetlands less than two thousand five hundred square feet in area, and isolated Category IV wetlands less than four thousand three hundred fifty square feet in area; - b.
+Artificial.
 Wetlands created from nonwetland sites including, but not limited to, irrigation and drainage ditches, grass-lined swales, canals, detention facilities, wastewater treatment facilities, stormwater facilities, farm ponds, and landscape amenities; provided, that wetlands created as mitigation shall not be exempted; - c.
 Riparian.
-Wetlands fully within five feet, measured horizontally, of bank-full width for streams and the ordinary high water mark for lakes which are regulated under the State Shorelines Management Act (Chapter 90.58 RCW) or under CMC Chapter 16.61, are exempt.
+Wetlands fully within five feet, measured horizontally, of bank-full width for streams and the ordinary high water mark for lakes which are regulated under the State Shorelines Management Act (Chapter 90.58 RCW) or under CMC Chapter 16.61, are exempt. - D. Interpretation. - 1.
+This chapter shall apply in addition to zoning and other regulations adopted by the city. - 2.
+When there is a conflict between any provisions of this chapter or any other regulations adopted by the city of Camas, that providing the most protection to affected critical areas shall apply.